pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 - **Privacy**: It helps break the link between your original address and your remaining balance.
 - **Transaction Fee Handling**: The difference between the total input and the total output (including the change) is what miners collect as a fee.

-If you send 1 BTC from a 2 BTC input, and the fee is 0.001, your wallet will create a transaction sending 1 BTC to the recipient and 0.999 BTC back to you.
+If you send 1 BTC from a 2 BTC input, and the <span style="color:red">fee is 0.001, your wallet will create a transaction sending 1 BTC to the recipient and **0.999 BTC back to you**</span>.

 ---